YUMI Legacy

 Can I install Windows using YUMI Legacy?

-What file systems are supported?
+What file systems does YUMI Legacy support?

-Why do I get a “Syslinux” error during installation?
+Why do I get a Syslinux error during installation?

-Can I add more ISOs later?
+Can I add more ISOs after the initial setup?

 What size USB drive do I need?